BookBub/fake-s3/README.md

     fakes3 -r /mnt/fakes3_root -p 4567

+## Important note

+For any bucket that has a name which can be used as subdomain (no underscores or capital letters, see: http://stackoverflow.com/questions/7111881/what-are-the-allowed-characters-in-a-sub-domain), the AWS V2 SDK will make requests using the buckets name as a subdomain.
+This means you'll need to be able to route requests for that subdomain to localhost.
+You can do this by adding the following to /etc/hosts:

+127.0.0.1 my-example-bucket.localhost

+On CircleCI, there's a handy option for adding host entries: https://circleci.com/docs/configuration/#hosts

+If you want to be able to create arbitrary buckets in fake-s3 without editing /etc/hosts, you'll need to setup wildcard subdomains for localhost with something like dnsmasq.

 ## Connecting to FakeS3

 Take a look at the test cases to see client example usage.
 For now, FakeS3 is